Key Takeaways

 Experiencing Redness or Irritation?

-Start with every-other-day application while your skin adjusts, especially if you're new to NAD+ skincare.
+Start with an every-other-day application while your skin adjusts, especially if you're new to NAD+ skincare.
 Patch test behind your ear for 24 hours before full-face application.

 Check your serum's inactive ingredients.
-Formulas with unnecessary additives, fragrances, or harsh preservatives can trigger sensitivity.
+Formulas with unnecessary additives, fragrances, or preservatives can trigger sensitivity.
 Clean formulations enriched with whole foods typically cause fewer reactions.
 For more on the science of NAD+ and skin, see this peer-reviewed review on NAD+ in dermatology.

 Can NAD Serum Cause Side Effects?